sxsx1xsxs/UCLA-Linguistics-Parse-and-Practice-Program/README.md

 # UCLA-Linguistics-Parse-and-Practice-Program
-A software designed for syntax part for Ling20 at UCLA
+A software designed for the syntax part for Ling20 at UCLA